These cookie dough macarons taste just like you're eating a bowl of rich buttery cookie dough!

 - Follow all helpful tips- check out this thorough macaron post with even more tips and tricks for baking success!

-- Use a kitchen scale-macaron batter can be extremely finicky if the ingredient ratio is off by even a few extra crumbs.
-Using a kitchen scale is the best tip for making these cookies to ensures an accurate measurement.
+- Using a kitchen scale-macaron batter can be extremely finicky if the ingredient ratio is off by even a few extra crumbs.
+Using a kitchen scale is the best tip for making these cookies to ensure accurate measurement.

 - Never make them on a rainy day- the moisture in the air gets into the meringue and batter and the shells will bake soft and splotchy.